The Role of Evidence in Criminal Trials

 4. Testimonial Evidence

-• Victims recounting their experience.
+• Victims explaining their experience.

 5. Documentary Evidence

-• Bank statements used to establish financial transactions.
+• Bank statements showing financial transactions.

-• Police reports detailing prior offences or relevant incidents.
+• Police reports outlining relevant incidents.

 6. Hearsay Evidence